 Livestream of events on June 28, 2017 will be available between 10:00 - 12:30 Eastern, and 14:00 - 16:30 Eastern.
 Links are below:

 The Republic of Inclusion is for everyone.
 Dive into the immersive, accessible and inclusive world of Deaf, disability and Mad arts.
 Performance bursts, curated conversations, fine food and drink, djs and dance, live music and visual art await you!
 Featuring leading artists and creators from around the country, The Republic of Inclusion promises to reveal the scope of existing works, and practice in Canada.

 The Study & The Republic of Inclusion Participants:

-Barak Ade Soleil, Prince Amponsah, Olivia Basha, Sonny Bean, Caroline Bowditch, Lois Brown, Alex Bulmer, Eliza Chandler, Michele Decottignies, Jan Derbyshire, Chris Dodd, Rachel Gorman, Bruce Horak, Kirsty Johnston, Yousef Kadoura, Christine Karcza, Landon Krentz, Petra Kuppers, LAL, Leah Lewis, Sage Lovell, Justin Many Fingers, Niall McNeil, Deborah Patterson, Adam Pottle, Matthew Poutney, Paul Power, Alan Shain, Brian Solomon, Jess Thom, Kazumi Tsuruoka, Jack Volpe, Adam Warren, Jess Watkins, Melisse Watson and many more!
+Barak Ade Soleil, Prince Amponsah, Erin Ball, Olivia Basha, Sonny Bean, Caroline Bowditch, Lois Brown, Alex Bulmer, Eliza Chandler, Michele Decottignies, Jan Derbyshire, Chris Dodd, Rachel Gorman, Bruce Horak, Kirsty Johnston, Yousef Kadoura, Christine Karcza, Landon Krentz, Petra Kuppers, LAL, Leah Lewis, Sage Lovell, Justin Many Fingers, Niall McNeil, Deborah Patterson, Adam Pottle, Matthew Poutney, Paul Power, Alan Shain, Brian Solomon, Jess Thom, Kazumi Tsuruoka, Jack Volpe, Adam Warren, Jess Watkins, Melisse Watson and many more!